northbright/Notes/hardware/h3c-er-3260-router-will-lose-connection-and-reconnect-when-isp-bandwidth-is-larger-than-100m.md

-# H3C ER3260 Router Re-Connect(PPPOE) when ISP Bandwidth is Larger than 100m
+# H3C ER3260 Router Will Lose Connection and Reconnect(PPPOE) when ISP Bandwidth is Larger than 100m

 #### Problem
 * ISP speeded up the bandwidth from 100m to 200m